 A medical misdiagnosis can lead to serious injury or even death.
 Common cases of misdiagnosis include heart attacks and disease.

 An example of this would be a patient going to the emergency room for chest pains and a doctor diagnosing him or her with heartburn.
-Medical problems such as celiac disease or irritable bowel syndrome are often misdiagnosed due to vague symptoms.
 Cancer misdiagnoses are unfortunately common and the most devastating and costly.
 The most common types of cancers that are misdiagnosed include lymphoma, breast cancer, sarcomas and melanoma.

 Consequences of Misdiagnosis

 A misdiagnosis can result in a patient being subjected to unnecessary procedures that can harm your health and even cause injuries.
 Additionally, if a misdiagnosis causes a medical professional to fail to recognize the real health problem, there could be unnecessary delays in helpful treatments.
 In extreme cases, a misdiagnosis can also end in death.